SiliconLabs/wisun-br-linux/HIF.md

       broadcast window (see [`SET_FHSS_LFN_BC`][bc-lfn]).
 The RCP recomputes the offset to be relative to the destination LFN's unicast schedule, based on the timing information passed in [`REQ_DATA_TX`][tx-req].
+      Since API >= 2.17.0, if the host desires its offset to not be processed by the RCP, it may set the most significant bit (`0x800000`), in which case the RCP will clear it and leave the remaining bits untouched.

 ### Channel Sequence